 Negative effects of policy are also seen where claims that sexual violence is "investigated" are accompanied by clear indications that the investigations have little or no merit due to the extremely high rate of dismissal.
 This can also serve to cover up-and may even encourage-violence such as sexual abuse and sexual harassment by providing a means of simply ignoring such violence through improper investigations.

-The discussion of this section claims that the facility meets minimal standards, but provides nothing to substantiate that prison rape culture is actually and in practice addressed by facility practices.
-Due to our work in general with many TDCJ facilities, TPI has doubts that this unit fully complies with PREA § 115.11.
+Due to our work in general with facilities within TDCJ, TPI has doubts that this unit fully complies with PREA § 115.11.

 PREA § 115.13 Supervision and Monitoring